Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 The tool processes BLAST results through a three-step approach:

-Fishbase first: Queries Fishbase taxonomy for each BLAST hit.
+**Fishbase first**: Queries Fishbase taxonomy for each BLAST hit.
 If all hits for a query sequence are found, calculates LCA using Fishbase lineages.
-WoRMS fallback: For hits not found in Fishbase, queries the World Register of Marine Species (WoRMS) database.
+**WoRMS fallback**: For hits not found in Fishbase, queries the World Register of Marine Species (WoRMS) database.
-NCBI backup: Only uses NCBI Taxonomy when species aren't found in either Fishbase or WoRMS.
+**NCBI backup**: Only uses NCBI Taxonomy when species aren't found in either Fishbase or WoRMS.

 When a query hits several species in different databases, a mix of the above may be used.

 # Input/Output

-Input: a table of BLAST hits (see below for format)
+**Input**: a table of BLAST hits (see below for format)

-Output: a table of LCAs for every query in the BLAST table.
+**Output**: a table of LCAs for every query in the BLAST table.

 # Usage